José Maceda: Life

+José Maceda's ancestral and childhood home in Pila, Laguna.
+It is now known as the Leaven of the Immaculate Heart of Mary (LIHM) Formation House.

-Maceda was born on 31 January 1917 in Manila, Philippines, he studied piano, composition and musical analysis at École Normale de Musique de Paris in France.
+Maceda was born on 31 January 1917 in Manila, Philippines.
+His parents were Casto Maceda, a well-known judge and lawyer, and Concepcion Montserrat y Salamanca who were prominent citizens of Pila, Laguna.
+He studied piano, composition and musical analysis at École Normale de Musique de Paris in France.
 After returning to the Philippines, he became a professional pianist, and later studied musicology at Columbia University, and anthropology at Northwestern University.
 He also started teaching at the University of the Philippines.

 Starting in 1952, he conducted fieldwork on the ethnic Music of the Philippines.
 From about 1954, he was involved in the research and composition of musique concrète.
 In 1958, he worked at a recording studio in Paris which specialized in musique concrète.
 During this period, he met Pierre Boulez, Karlheinz Stockhausen and Iannis Xenakis.
 In 1963, Maceda earned a doctorate in ethnomusicology from the UCLA.
 He began pursuing a compositional career more vigorously.
 At the same time, he held concerts in Manila until 1969, in which he performed and conducted.
 This series of concerts introduced Boulez, Xenakis and Edgard Varèse to the Filipino public.